Mesabi Daily News

 For decades, pipelines quietly have crossed a variety of environments, moving energy to where it’s needed and used.
 More than 2.5 million miles of gas and petroleum pipelines crisscross the United States, safely crossing thousands of bodies of water to deliver the energy we rely on to fuel our daily lives.

 Enbridge plans to spend $2.6 billion to replace Line 3 with state-of-the-art pipeline technology that will dramatically improve the safety of the line.
 And we’ve spent over tens of thousands of hours to select the most suitable route.
 That kind of scrutiny pays off.
 Ray Woulo, principal hydrologist for Barr Engineering, has noted that less than two percent of the lakes along the proposed pipeline route would be susceptible to effects from the project.
 That’s the result of careful planning.

-Bemidji, Minnesota (March 7, 2017) – Jobs for Minnesotans today called on representatives from business, labor and the community to voice support for Enbridge’s Line 67 Expansion ahead of a U.S. Department of State public hearing in Bemidji about the company’s application for a Presidential Permit for the border crossing and the associated draft Supplemental Environmental Impact Statement (SEIS).
+Grand Rapids, Minnesota (June 6, 2017) – Jobs for Minnesotans today called on representatives from business, labor and the community to voice support for Enbridge’s Line 3 Replacement Project in advance of a Minnesota Department of Commerce public meeting on the Draft Environmental Impact Statement (DEIS) for the Project.

-Hess was joined in Bemidji by other representatives from business, labor and community who echoed their support for moving forward expeditiously to expand capacity across the U.S.-Canada border on Enbridge’s existing Line 67 pipeline.
+Norr and Hanson were joined in Grand Rapids by other representatives from business, labor and the community who echoed their support for moving forward expeditiously to permit the Line 3 Replacement Project.
 Speakers included:

 About Jobs for Minnesotans